KirkAlton-Class7/cognito-cli-auth-flow/REST/docs/cognito-auth-flow-rest-runbook.md

 ```

 Manual Check: test the Jedi route with the ID token copied from **12.5 Manual Check: Respond To `SOFTWARE_TOKEN_MFA`**.
 Get `<API_ENDPOINT>` from the REST API invoke URL.

+This request sends the Cognito ID token as a bearer token.
+In this barebones REST setup, no method-level OAuth scopes are configured, so the user-pool authorizer can validate the identity token and then allow the method to invoke Lambda.

 ```bash
 curl -i \